-The federal government currently collects revenues from oil and gas leases on public lands in the form of bonus bids, annual rents and royalties.
+The federal government collects revenues from oil and gas leases on public lands in the form of bonus bids, annual rents, and royalties.
 Bonus bids are upfront payments made to secure a lease in a competitive lease sale.
 Leases are awarded to the highest bidder.
 Royalties are based on the value of production.
-Annual rental payments are made by lessees on a per-acre basis.
+Annual rental payments are made by lessees on a per acre basis.
 Once commercial production begins, rental payments are no longer required.

-For offshore leases, the primary term is five years for shallow water (<400 meters), eight years for mid-depth water (400-800 meters) and 10 years for deep water (>800 meters).
+For offshore leases the primary term is five years for shallow water (<400 meters), eight years for mid-depth water (400-800 meters) and 10 years for deep water (>800 meters).
 Leases continue as long as commercial production takes place.
-The Bureau of Land Management (BLM) administers the onshore leasing program and the MMS administers the offshore leasing program.
-The MMS collects and disburses all revenues from federal leases.
+The Bureau of Land Management (BLM) administers the onshore leasing program and the Minerals Management Service (MMS) administers the offshore leasing program.
+MMS collects and disburses all revenues from federal leases.

-In FY2007, the MMS collected about \$11.5 billion from leasing activity on public lands (both onshore and offshore).
+In Fiscal Year (FY) 2007, MMS collected about \$11.5 billion from leasing activity on public lands (both onshore and offshore).
 About 90 percent came from royalty payments.
-A royalty rate of 12.5 percent applies to onshore leases and up to 18.75 percent applies to offshore leases.
-Revenues from offshore leases are statutorily allocated among the coastal states, the Land and Water Conservation Fund (LWCF), the National Historic Preservation Fund (NHPF) and the General Treasury.
-Despite the statutory allocations, the vast majority of revenues from offshore leases go to the General Treasury.
+A royalty rate of 12.5 percent applies to onshore federal leases and up to 18.75 percent applies to offshore leases.
+Revenues from offshore leases are statutorily allocated among the coastal states, the Land and Water Conservation Fund (LWCF), the National Historic Preservation Fund (NHPF) and the general treasury.
+Despite the statutory allocations, the vast majority of revenues from offshore leases go to the general treasury.

-Prior to passage of the Gulf of Mexico Energy Security Act of 2006 (P.L.
-109-432), revenue sharing among all coastal states was limited to revenues generated within an area three miles beyond the state's boundary.
-The Gulf of Mexico Energy Security Act (GOMESA) requires that 8.3 million acres be offered for oil and gas leases in the Central Gulf Planning Area and the Eastern Gulf Planning Area.
-Approximately 2 million acres in the Central Gulf were offered for lease after enactment of the law and were included in Lease Sale 205 in October 2007, and an additional 500,000 acres were offered in Lease Sale 224 in March 2008.
+Prior to passage of the GOMESA, revenue sharing among all coastal states was limited to revenues generated within an area three miles beyond the state's boundary.

+GOMESA requires that 8.3 million acres be offered for oil and gas leases in the Central Gulf Planning Area and the Eastern Gulf Planning Area.
+Approximately two million acres in the Central Gulf were offered for lease after enactment of the law and was included in Lease Sale 205 in October 2007 and an additional 500,000 acres were offered in Lease Sale 224 in March 2008.
 The remaining 5.8 million acres in the Central Gulf are expected to be offered in Lease Sale 208 in 2009.

-GOMESA also created revenue sharing provisions for four Gulf oil and gas producing states: Alabama, Louisiana, Mississippi and Texas, and their coastal political subdivisions.
+The Act also created revenue sharing provisions for four Gulf Coast oil and gas producing states - Alabama, Louisiana, Mississippi and Texas, and their coastal political subdivisions.
 There are two timeframes involved in revenue sharing.
-From FY 2007 through FY 2016, 37.5 percent of all revenue including bonus bids, rentals and production royalty will be shared among the four States and subdivisions for those new leases in the .5 million acres in the Eastern Gulf and the 5.8 million acres in the Central Gulf.
-From FY 2017 and beyond, the four States and subdivisions will share 37.5 percent of revenues from all Gulf leases issued after Dec.
-20, 2006.
+From FY 2007 through FY 2016, 37.5 percent of all revenue including bonus bids, rentals and production royalty will be shared among the four States and subdivisions for those new leases in the 0.5 million acres in the Eastern Gulf and the 5.8 million acres in the Central Gulf.
+From FY 2017 and beyond, the four states and subdivisions will share 37.5 percent of revenues from all Gulf leases issued after December 20, 2006.

-In addition to the direct payments made to the Gulf Coast States, GOMESA also directs an additional 12.5 percent of the revenues to the LWCF State Assistance program for distribution to all states.
+In addition to the direct payments made to the Gulf Coast states, GOMESA also directs an addition 12.5 percent of the revenues to the Land and Water Conservation Fund State Assistance program for distribution to all states.

-Because federal royalty collections are governed by federal law, Congress will need to enact legislation extending revenue sharing to North Carolina before the state will be eligible to receive any share of the revenues collected for exploration and production in its adjacent waters.
+Because federal royalty collections are governed by federal law, Congress will need to enact legislation extending revenue sharing to South Carolina before the state will be eligible to receive any share of the revenues collected for exploration and production in its adjacent waters.

-Potential Revenues for North Carolina
+Potential Revenues for South Carolina